The Star of Kazan: Plot summary

+Edeltraut persuades Annika to sign a lengthy contract before leaving for Zurich.
+In actuality, Annika has signed over La Rondine's jewels, including the Star of Kazan.
+When Edeltraut returns, she is dressed extravagantly and gives gifts to her family, including galoshes for Annika that are a size too small.
+She claims that her godfather has died and bequeathed a large sum of money to her, which in fact she has sold some of La Rondine's jewels.

 Annika's mother asks her to sign some important documents without really explaining them, and then goes to Zurich.
 Annika has actually signed over La Rondine's jewels, including her famous Star of Kazan, but is unaware of what she has done.
 When her mother comes back, she says a relative died and left them much money, but in fact she sold some of Annika's jewels so Hermann can go to the army school that he wants to attend, and Annika can have galoshes, which her mother buys a size too small.

-One day while Annika is walking with Zed and Hector, the dog, Hector discovers some remnants of La Rondine's trunk in the lake, but there is no sign of the jewels.
-Upon asking Frau Edeltraut of the trunk's mysterious appearance, she retorts that Zed must have stolen it.
+One day, while Annika is walking with Zed by the lake, Hector retrieves a remnant of La Rondine's trunk.
+There is no sign of the jewels.
+Upon asking Edeltraut of the trunk's mysterious appearance, she retorts that Zed must have stolen it.
 Afraid of being arrested, Zed flees Spittal with Rocco and arrives in Vienna to tell the professors his suspicions about Annika's mother.

-Annika is then sent away to a very harsh boarding school for young ladies called Grossenfluss, but the professors, Ellie, and Stefan manage to rescue her after discovering that a pupil died by suicide, but the police were not allowed to investigate and were told that it was an accident.
-Annika manages to escape back home to Vienna, and those she loves.

-However, Frau Edeltraut hears of the incident at Grossenfluss and visits Vienna to collect Annika.
-Pauline, upset from the proceedings, decides to spend her time on her hobby of collecting news articles of heroic deeds, but spots a piece stating that the lawyer who signed the birth certificate that Frau Edeltraut had of Annika's was imprisoned.
+Annika is then sent away to a harsh finishing school, Grossenfluss.
+When the professors, Ellie, and Stefan discover that a pupil died by suicide they plot Annika's escape, successfully taking her back to Vienna.
+However, Edeltraut soon returns, and Annika insists on returning to Spittal with her birth mother.
+Pauline, upset from the proceedings, decides to spend her time on her hobby of collecting news articles of heroic deeds, but spots a piece stating that the lawyer who signed the birth certificate that Frau Edeltraut had of Annika's was jailed for fraud.
 This spurs Pauline to visit the midwife in Pettelsdorf, only to discover that the women had a stroke twenty years beforehand and can only sign her name.
 With this knowledge Pauline returns to Vienna and informs everyone about the forgery of the birth certificate.
 By this time, Annika is already on the boat with Frau Edeltraut and about to set off on the voyage, but fortunately Herr Egghart has arrived in his motor car, and they speed to the river Danube.
 They manage to alert Annika and inform her that Frau Edeltraut is not her mother, which Annika instantly acknowledges and jumps into the river to evade her.